khulaifi95/ACS/Project/Report/Report.md

 $$
 a^*(s) = \arg\max_aQ^*(s,a)
 $$
 Off-policy learning method promises usage of data collected at any time step during training for update.
 One of the most famous algorithm in this family is Q-learning or Sarsa-max.
 Basically, the aim is to learn an approximated optimal action-value function $Q_\theta(s,a)\approx Q^*(s,a)$, which is able to generalise to unseen states.
 It uses an objective function based on mean squared Bellman equation error.
-In a TD learning update, the Q-learning target is simply to be the next action that maximises the action-value in next states: $r(s,a) + \max_a'\gamma $
+In a TD learning update, the Q-learning target is simply to be the next action that maximises the action-value in next states: $r(s,a) + \gamma\max_{a'} Q^*(s',a')$.
+The TD control of Q-learning is thus a fixed step update to the target:
+$$
+Q(s,a) = Q(s,a) +\alpha[r(s,a)+\gamma\max_a Q(s',a) - Q(s,a)]
+$$
+Q-learning directly learns the optimal approximated action-value function independent of the policy it followed.
+This property enables faster convergence of the process.
+Here the maximisation over an estimate is considered equivalent to an estimate of the maximum value.
+We show in later sections that this introduces a positive bias in many cases and causes an systematic over-estimation of the action value.

-#### 2.5 Policy Gradient
+### 2.5 Policy Gradient

-Last section concludes the modelling of a tabular representation of reinforcement learning problems.
-The whole process is stored as pairs of state and action, where the value of each state is calculated individually.
-Recent development in sensory data processing requires an efficient architecture for large-scale problem solving.
-It is common to approximate the functions with parameters, such as linear functions and neural networks, to generalise the problem from known states to unseen states.

 Value-based policy iteration improves the policy by acting with respect to the value function.
 Alternatively, we can directly learn the parameterised policy.
 In many occasions, value-based policy iteration approaches are unstable to converge to the optimal policy due to the sparse value distribution.
 The values are not reliable to learn the target policy when stochastic decision making is needed.
 Moreover, value-based policy improvement cannot effectively model actions in high-dimensional or continuous spaces.
 Policy-based reinforcement learning promises an optimisation problem over the whole action space.
 On the other hand, the evaluation of policy is often inefficient and introduces high variance in the process.